wilson-velasco/zillow_project/README.md

-# zillow_project
+# Project Description

-Predictive models for house prices in the LA area
+This project uses the Zillow dataset from 2017 for the LA, Orange, and Ventura counties.
+The predictive modeling is based on the number of bedrooms and bathrooms, square footage, year built, and ground area to provide an estimate for a given property's value (in 2017 dollars).

 # Project Goals

 To create a predictive model for Single Family Residential houses that performs better than the baseline.

-# Project Description

-This project uses the Zillow dataset from 2017 for the LA, Orange, and Ventura counties.
-The predictive modeling is based on the number of bedrooms and bathrooms, as well as the square footage to provide an estimate for a given property's value (in 2017 dollars).

 # Project Planning